luxetobscura/luxetobscura.github.io/2022/06/05/cookie-persistence.md

 ## Troubleshooting

-Persistence cookies typically contain a hashed/encoded value that contains a specific node `address:port` combination.
-When the client's browser sends a request containing the persistence cookie, the load balancer directs the connection to the node specified in the cookie.
 When removing/decommissioning nodes from a load-balanced pool fronted by a virtual server that relies on cookie-insert persistence, keep in mind that clients will retain the persistence cookie that tells the load balancer to send them to a specific node.
 If not managed correctly, this will tell the load balancer to send clients to one of the nodes that was removed from the pool, which will usually return a TCP reset to the client since the node is no longer part of the load balancer's connection table.

 Story time: a coworker of mine recently observed this behavior in the form of user complaints when they decommissioned two web servers, and proposed a few solutions:
 1. Tell users to clear their cookie for the website.
 Far from ideal - getting users to do what you want them to is often harder than getting computers to do what you want them to.
 However, the message would be simple enough for a helpdesk technician to communicate to the average user as a workaround in a pinch.